sowrdman51/ME5773SP24/README.md

 # ME5773SP24
-Repository for Pratik and me to work on our assignment together
+Repository for Pratik and me to work on our assignment together This file is used for our ME5773 Assignments